Call to book01904 521 936

 Itinerary

-We depart London Heathrow on our flight to Delhi.
+We depart London Heathrow on our overnight flight to Delhi.

 Day 2 - Arrive in Delhi

 We arrive in the Indian capital late this morning for a one-night stay.
 Delhi is one of India's most colourful and exciting metropolises, where the old and new exist harmoniously.
-Start immersing yourself in this vibrant metropolis with some free time or relax at the hotel after your journey.
+Later, immerse yourself in this vibrant metropolis with some free time, or maybe relax at the hotel after your journey.

 Day 3 - The Toy Train

 We leave Delhi on the Shatabdi Express to Kalka.
 Here we board the UNESCO-listed, narrow-gauge 'Himalayan Queen', also affectionately referred to as the Toy Train.
-Covering a journey of 60 miles, we pass through the Shivalik foothills of the Himalayas, crossing 864 bridges and powering through 102 tunnels on our way to Shimla.
-The train moves at a leisurely pace, giving us time to soak in the incredible panoramas of the surrounding scenery.
-Alternatively, you may choose to make the journey by car.
+Covering a journey of 60 miles, we pass through lush green countryside in the Shivalik foothills of the Himalayas, crossing hundreds of bridges and powering through 102 tunnels on our way to Shimla.
+The train moves at a leisurely pace, so there's time to soak in the beautiful scenery.
+Alternatively, you may choose to make this journey by car.
 The mountain town of Shimla was once the summer capital of the British Raj and enjoys a cooler climate than India's bustling cities, and on arrival we check into our hotel for three nights.

 Day 4 - Sightseeing in Shimla

-Our day begins with an informative talk from guest speaker Raaja Bhasin, whose spellbinding stories of his home town bring to life the history of Shimla.
-We continue our explorations afterwards with a sightseeing tour that takes in much of the local colonial heritage.
-We start at the Viceregal Lodge, a striking 19th-century Elizabethan-style mansion that was the summer seat of the viceroys until the 1940s, and the Sankat Mochan temple.
-An afternoon stroll then takes us past the town's Gaiety Theatre, the Victorian-Gothic Christ Church and Scandal Point - so named because it was a popular meeting place for people to gather and share gossip.
+Our day begins with an informative talk from expert guest speaker, author and historian Raaja Bhasin, whose spellbinding stories of his home town bring to life the history of Shimla.
+Our exploration of Shimla continues with a sightseeing tour that takes in much of its colonial heritage.
+We start at the Viceregal Lodge, the summer seat of the viceroys until the 1940s, and we also visit the Sankat Mochan temple.
+An afternoon stroll takes us past the town's Gaiety Theatre, the Victorian-Gothic Christ Church and Scandal Point, so named as it was once a popular place for people to gather and share gossip.

 Day 5 - Free time in Shimla

-Today is free for you to explore Shimla.
-You could join an optional tour to Kufri to admire the views over the Himalayas, followed by a high-tea lunch at Wildflower Hall.
+Today is free for you to explore at your own pace.
+One option is to take a trip to Kufri for stunning views across the mountains, followed by a high tea lunch at Wildflower Hall.
 Alternatively, you might like to soak up some of your natural surroundings with a hike around the surrounding pine forests or up Summer Hill for fantastic views.
 Once the sun sets, perhaps make your way to Lakkar Bazaar, a long stretch of open-air stalls selling traditional woodwork and souvenirs.

 Day 6 - Return to Delhi

-We make the return trip to Delhi for two more nights, checking into our hotel on arrival.
+We make the return trip on the Shatabdi Express to Delhi for two more nights, checking into our hotel on arrival.

 Day 7 - Old and New Delhi

-Visiting Old Delhi, we take a rickshaw ride through the narrow streets of the bazaar to Chandni Chowk, where the smell of Indian spices floats on the air.
-We also visit Jama Masjid, which boasts the title of India's largest mosque, Raj Ghat, a simple but moving memorial to Gandhi, and the city's iconic Red Fort.
-Later, we embark on a sightseeing tour of the wide, leafy avenues and impressive Mughal and Colonial architecture of New Delhi, exploring the India Gate war memorial, the grand Rashtrapati Bhavan, Mughal Emperor Humayun's Tomb and Qutab Minar - India's tallest stone tower.
+Visiting Old Delhi, we take a rickshaw ride through the narrow streets of the bazaar to Chandni Chowk.
+We also visit Jama Masjid - India's largest mosque, Raj Ghat - a simple but moving memorial to Gandhi, and we pass Delhi's iconic Red Fort.
+Later, we take a sightseeing tour of the wide, leafy avenues and impressive Mughal and colo-nial architecture of New Delhi.
+On our tour we see the India Gate war memorial, the grand Rashtrapati Bhavan, Mughal Emperor Humayun's Tomb and Qutab Minar - India's tallest stone tower.

 Day 8 - Agra and the Taj Mahal

 We join the Gatimaan Express bound for Agra this morning.
-On arrival, we visit the imposing Agra Fort, built by the Mughal emperor Akbar in the late 16th century.
+On arrival, we check into our hotel for the night before visiting the imposing Agra Fort, built by the Mughal emperor Akbar in the late 16th century.
 Built on a hill above Agra, its centrepiece is a tower with a marble balcony where Mughal Emperor Shah Jahan spent his last days imprisoned.
-Inside the fort are some of the most exquisite specimens of Mughal architecture, including the Moti Masjid.
-Later, we travel across the city to the spectacular Taj Mahal, one of the new Seven Wonders of the World.
-Built by Shah Jahan in 1653 in memory of his favourite wife Mumtaz Mahal, this famous white marble building is a true monument to undying love and is considered to be the world's finest example of Mughal and Persian architecture.
+Inside the fort are some exquisite specimens of Mughal architecture, including the Moti Masjid.
+Later we travel across the city to the spectacular Taj Mahal, one of the new Seven Wonders of the World.
+Built by Shah Jahan in 1653 in memory of his favourite wife Mumtaz Mahal, this iconic white marble building is a monument to undying love and is regarded as the world's finest example of Mughal and Persian architecture.

 Day 9 - Fatehpur Sikri

-Leaving Agra by coach, we stop at Fatehpur Sikri, a perfectly-preserved red sandstone city built in the 16th century as India's political capital, but abandoned after only 14 years due to a lack of water.
-Remarkably, the city remains almost exactly as it was over 400 years ago, giving us an excellent insight into the opulent lifestyle of the Mughal era.
-After a guided tour of the ancient streets and buildings, we continue to Ranthambore National Park, our base for the next two nights.
+Leaving Agra by coach, we stop at Fatehpur Sikri, a perfectly-preserved red sandstone city built in the 16th century as India's political capital, but abandoned after only 14 years due to lack of water.
+Remarkably, the city almost remains exactly as it was over 400 years ago, giving us an insight into the opulent lifestyle of the Mughal era.
+After a guided tour, we continue to Ranthambore National Park, our base for the next two nights.

 Day 10 - Ranthambore National Park

 We experience a highlight of our holiday as we head into Ranthambore National Park, one of the best places in the world to spot a Bengal tiger in its natural habitat.
-Declared a Project Tiger Reserve in 1973, the park is a favourite among wildlife photographers and tourists alike, as its relatively large tiger population means it's possible to spy one of these majestic creatures basking in the sun or sauntering through the wilderness.
-We enjoy a talk by a naturalist at the hotel before our first game drive in open-topped safari vehicles called 'canters'.
+Declared a Project Tiger Reserve in 1973, the park is a favourite among wildlife photographers and tourists, as it's possible to see one of these majestic creatures basking in the sun or sauntering through the wilderness.
+We are given a talk by a naturalist at the hotel before our first game drive in open-topped safari vehicles - called 'canters'.

 Day 11 - Tiger spotting at Ranthambore